 But, there’s good news!
 The SAT is now being offered at the end of August.
 This is a brand new date and I think it’s going to be very popular.
 Kids can study for and take the test during the summer.
 That should give everyone a little more breathing room.

 But summer will slip away if you don’t make an SAT study plan now.

-The August SAT is Saturday, August 26.
+Register for the next SAT test.
 Register for it now (seats are filling up quickly!)